xinzhan/core-services.en/help/interface/doc-updates.md

 # Documentation updates - Experience Cloud

-Information about updates to the Experience Cloud help.
+Information about updates to the Experience Cloud product documentation.

 **Updated: 3/10/2020**